 - You have a current display ad campaign with a high click through rate (CTR)

 - You’re aiming to maximise brand awareness or exposure

 - You’re not aiming for specific conversions, such as visitors buying a product or signing new leads

 How to calculate your cost per impression

-To calculate how much you’re paying for each impression with your CPM campaign, it’s pretty straightforward.
+To calculate how much you’re paying for each impression on your campaigns, use this simple CPM formula.

-Simply, divide your total spend on your CPM campaign by the amount of impressions to get your cost per impression.
+Simply divide the total cost of your CPM campaign by the total amount of impressions to get your cost per impression.

 $1000 ad spend / 357,000 impressions = $0.002.

-If 1% have clicked through, 3570 people, then the formula would simply be:
+If 1% have clicked through, a total of 3570 people, then the formula would simply be: